Luxury Vs. Budget: Types Of Body Wash Compared

 Spend More When:

-You have specific skin concerns: Dark spots, body acne, extreme dryness, or uneven skin tone benefit from active ingredients that budget products don't include.
+You have specific skin concerns.
+Dark spots, body acne, extreme dryness, or uneven tone benefit from active ingredients that budget products don't include.

-You want treatment + cleansing: Products with turmeric, kojic acid, salicylic acid, or specialized moisturizers deliver results beyond just getting clean.
+You want treatment plus cleansing.
+Products with turmeric, kojic acid, or salicylic acid deliver results beyond just getting clean.

 Learn about natural brightening ingredients and which are safe for skin of color.